 Peter Camenzind is a young poet with a desire to experience the world.
-In addition to a physical journey through the landscapes of Germany, Italy, France, and Switzerland, Peter also experiences an intellectual and spiritual journey throughout the course of the novel, enhancing his ability to love life and see the beauty in all things.
+In addition to a physical journey through the landscapes of Germany, Italy, France, and Switzerland, Peter also takes an intellectual and spiritual journey through the course of the novel, enhancing his ability to love life and see the beauty in all things.

 Hesse soon married, and his wife Maria Bernoulli bore him three sons.
 In 1906, his second novel, Beneath The Wheel was published, followed by Gertrude in 1910.
 Hesse later disowned Gertrude, calling it "a miscarriage."

 He had struggled to write the book amid a personal crisis - his wife began exhibiting symptoms of mental illness, and it took a toll on their marriage.
 Hesse began delving into Buddhism, which would be the subject of one of his greatest novels.

 In 1911, he went alone on a trip to Indonesia and Sri Lanka.
 When he came back, he moved his family to Bern, but the change did little to help his marriage.
 When World War I broke out in 1914, Hesse couldn't sit idly by while young writers were dying on the front.